-At a time when Europe faces massive unemployment, technology companies face a critical shortfall of talented ICT experts.
+At a time when Europe faces massive unemployment, companies across all industry sectors face a critical shortfall of talented ICT experts.
 This contradictory picture reveals a mismatch between the skills on offer and those in demand in today's fast developing technology market.
 As a result Europe might face a shortage of up to 900,000 ICT professionals by 2020, risking its potential for growth and digital competitiveness.

 This is why in March 2013 the Commission launched the Grand Coalition for Digital Jobs: a multi-stakeholder partnership that endeavours to facilitate collaboration among business and education providers, public and private actors to take action attracting young people into ICT education, and to retrain unemployed people.
 Our goal is to start to increase the supply of ICT practitioners by 2015, so as to ensure a sufficient number of them in Europe in the near future.